joelmoxley/founder-playbook/I. Foundational/01 - How To Tell Your Story/02 - Content - Design Thinking/md/04 - Stanford d.school - Design   Entreprenueship (mayfield).ppt.md

-Here's an example of a description that appears under a link.

-20 MIN READ || This presentation by the Institute of Design at Stanford walks you through how to use design thinking for an entrepreneur, to understand and iterate the viability of a new venture.
+This presentation by the Institute of Design at Stanford walks you through how to use design thinking for an entrepreneur, to understand and iterate the viability of a new venture.

 Credit: [Stanford d.school](https://dschool.stanford.edu/)